mimblewimble/site/index.md

 funding model](funding.md), which we believe is the best way to keep Grin open and free from undue influence.
 More information can be found on our [funding page](funding.md).

+# Friends of Grin

+Companies or individuals who have donated to Grin's Development are listed on our [Friends of Grin page](friends.md).

 # Find us:

 * Chat: [Gitter](https://gitter.im/grin_community/Lobby).